Table of Contents

 In Kansas, it is still possible to qualify for medical assistance through KanCare and the Frail Elderly Waiver when one's financial holdings exceed the monetary limits.
 There are two ways in which to do this.

 1) Individuals with very high, recurring medical expenses that consume the majority of their income may qualify under the Medically Needy program if their medical and care expenses reduce their disposable income to less than $495 / month.
 This program is often referred to as a “Spend Down” program, and the amount one has to “spend down” is often thought of as a deductible.

 2) Persons can re-organization their finances to meet the limits.
 Medicaid planners help to re-structure incomes into trusts and assets into exempt assets.
 By doing so, they effectively lower one's income and assets to a Medicaid compliant level.
 Learn more.

 The services available to waiver participants can include those listed below.
 Each applicant is assessed and re-assessed periodically to ensure their care needs are being met by their approved benefits.
-Some of these services can be self-directed.
+The services listed below with an asterisk can be self-directed.

 The program is available statewide to all Kansas residents.
 One can find a local office of their Aging and Disability Resource Center to apply or call 1-855-200-2372 for more information.
 Learn more about the waiver here.